Phi-Lab Switzerland is the first platform for research at ESDI, driving innovation in space deep-tech.

 Quantum sensors can revolutionize industries with atomic precision but are limited to labs; the Phi-Lab at ESDI seeks innovative solutions to make them commercially viable for space applications by improving compactness, performance, and reliability.

-The call for proposals closed on May 1st.
+The call for proposals is closed.

 Phi-lab